-Grilled Pesto Tomato Flatbread Pizza is restaurant-worthy pizza that’s so fast and easy to whip up any night of the week.
+Grilled Pesto Tomato and Mozzarella Flatbread Pizza is restaurant-worthy pizza that's so fast and easy to whip up any night of the week.
 It's ideal for hot summer nights because there's no oven required.

 Don’t you love it when you find little treasures at the bottom of your freezer?
-I’m really good at saving little scraps of things that can be really useful and totally lifesaving – like Parmesan cheese rinds to perk up soup, or the ends of French bread to make fresh breadcrumbs.
+I’m good at saving little scraps of things that can be useful and lifesaving.
+Like Parmesan cheese rinds to perk up soup or the ends of French bread to make fresh breadcrumbs.

 And I always have a few bags of cranberries at the bottom of the freezer, and sometimes when I think there's nothing to eat, I spy a stray veggie burger that escaped its open box.
 Unfortunately, I’m also fairly guilty of freezer neglect, so I usually don’t find those things until years later.
 Eeek.